Saturday, December 26, 2015

 I didn't stray far from the area around my camera trap this morning.
 Followed some deer trails and nosed around looking for interesting fungi to photograph, like these cute little orange guys.
 On checking the trail camera I was disappointed to see that I'd forgotten to turn it on last week, so it's just been sitting out there missing all the action.
 Gnomes riding bareback on bobcats probably trooped through, of course.

-I was a little bit startled by a funny sound on my way down the trail.
-It was Cataract Creek.
-There was water in it, and the water was even moving.
+I was a little bit startled by an eerie gurgling sound on my way down the trail.
+I stopped and cocked my years: it was Cataract Creek!
+Not only was there water in it, but the water was actually moving.
 If the rain keeps coming we might yet have waterfalls before the month is out.

 I make a small effort to figure out the scientific names of the mushrooms I photograph.
-It's interesting to learn some of the diagnostic features of mushrooms, but I leave it to others when it comes to measuring millimeters, performing microscopy and using reagents to check for chemical reactions.
+It's interesting to learn some of the diagnostic features, but I leave it to others when it comes to measuring millimeters, performing microscopy and using reagents to check for chemical reactions.
 Not that it wouldn't be fun to do all that someday.

 The pink gills are younger than the brown gills in the background, but both are the same species.